Using Mathematica for Quantum Mechanics: A Student's Manual

 In the same way, the equivalent of \autoref{eq:1psi} is

-Since $\op{Q}$ is the projector onto the neglected subspace, the component $\op{Q}\ket{\psi}$ of \autoref{eq:1psiinc} is the part of the wavefunction $\ket{\psi}$ that is left out of the description in the truncated basis.
+Since $\op{Q}$ is the projector onto the neglected subspace, the component $\op{Q}\ket{\psi}$ of \autoref{eq:1psiinc} is the part of the quantum state $\ket{\psi}$ that is left out of the description in the truncated basis.
 In specific situations we will need to make sure that all terms involving $\op{Q}$ in \autoref{eq:1A1inc} and \autoref{eq:1psiinc} can be safely neglected.
 See \autoref{eq:poperator} for a problematic example of an operator expressed in a truncated basis.